Nejat Eczacıbaşı: Civic involvement and philanthropy

-Eczacıbaşı was one of the principal founders of the Istanbul Foundation for Culture and the Arts, which was established in 1973 on the 50th anniversary of the Turkish Republic.
+Eczacıbaşı was one of the principal founders of the Istanbul Foundation for Culture and Arts, which was established in 1973 on the 50th anniversary of the Turkish Republic.
 With the aim of transforming Istanbul into an "international capital of culture", the foundation initiated the annual International Istanbul Arts Festivals.
 Twenty years later, in recognition of the success of these festivals, UNESCO awarded the foundation the International Arts and Culture Trophy.

 The "Dr. Nejat F. Eczacıbaşı Foundation", established by him in 1978, provides scholarships for talented musicians, annual cinema and graphic arts awards and grants to public schools and institutes for scientific research.
 It also publishes books by distinguished authors and is developing a collection of modern Turkish paintings.
 The Eczacibasi Sports Club, established jointly by Nejat F. Eczacıbaşı and his brother Şakir Eczacıbaşı in 1966, has trained innumerable young athletes and won a significant number of national and international championships in volleyball, basketball and table tennis.

 In all that he did, Nejat F. Eczacıbaşı endeavoured to improve the standard of life for future generations and had the satisfaction of seeing his life's achievements contribute to these high aspirations.

 His memories of the early years of the Turkish Republic and of the growth of Turkish industry are recounted in his book "Generation to Generation" (1982).
 "Experiences and Expectations", published in 1994 soon after he died, recounts the lessons he drew from his unique experiences and the convictions that guided his life.

 Nejat Eczacıbaşı used to say that "the real measure of private entrepreneurship is the success with which it increases the wealth of the community as a whole".
 Dr. Eczacıbaşı also sustained that lasting success requires hard work, risks and innovation.
 "Success comes not to those who choose the easy path, but to those who dare to embrace innovations and advances."
 Nejat F. Eczacıbaşı lived by these convictions.